Introduction to Financial Accounting

 Financial accounting represents just one sector in the field of business accounting.
 Another sector, managerial accounting, is so named because it provides financial information to a company's management.
 This information is generally internal (not distributed outside of the company) and is primarily used by management to make decisions.
 Other sectors of the accounting field include cost accounting, tax accounting, and auditing.

-Visit Accounting Careers to learn more about the scope and variety of accounting.
+Visit our topic Accounting Careers to learn more about the scope and variety of accounting opportunities.